shubhankarunhale/AWS-CDK-Serverless-S3-File-Manager/README.md

-# AWS-S3-Secure-File-Manager-Starter

-**AWS-S3-Secure-File-Manager-Starter** is a serverless file management application that leverages AWS services to provide a secure and efficient file upload solution.
-The standout feature of this app is its **dynamic CORS and frontend configuration**, which happens at runtime, setting it apart from existing alternatives.

-## Key Feature

-### **Dynamic CORS and Frontend Configuration**

-The most important and unique aspect of this application is its ability to dynamically handle CORS and frontend configuration at runtime:

-- **Dynamic CORS Configuration**: Automatically configures CORS settings as new roles are created.
-This ensures that the S3 bucket’s access policies are updated dynamically, with no manual intervention required.

-- **Secure Access Policies**: Dynamically generates access policies to ensure that only requests from the React frontend are accepted, keeping the bucket secure out of the box.

-## Getting Started

-### Prerequisites

-- Node.js (v20 or later)
-- AWS CLI
-- AWS CDK (v2)
+# AWS CDK Serverless S3 File Manager

-- GitHub account
+Securely manage and upload files with dynamic CORS configuration, powered by AWS services and adhering to the least privilege principle.

+## Quick Start

 ### AWS Account Permissions

 Ensure the AWS account you're using has the necessary permissions to access and manage the required services.
 This includes permissions for:

 * S3
 * Lambda
 * API Gateway
 * CloudFormation
 * IAM
+* Systems Manager (SSM)
+* Elastic Container Registry (ECR)
+* Simple Notification Service (SNS)
+* Simple Queue Service (SQS)
+* CloudFront

 To configure the AWS account with the necessary permissions, use the AWS Management Console or AWS CLI to attach the appropriate policies to your user or role.

+It is recommended to create a custom policy with the least privilege principle.

-You can use AWS-managed policies such as `AdministratorAccess` for full permissions or create a custom policy with the least privilege principle.
+You can use AWS-managed policies such as `AdministratorAccess` for full permissions to start, and debug permssion related issues.

+With the correct setup, you'll have your full stack serverless app up and running in minutes!

+### Deployment Options

+There are two ways to deploy this application:

+1. **Deploy Using GitHub Actions**: This method requires no prerequisite installations other than a GitHub account.
+It handles deployment automatically through GitHub Actions.

+2. **Run Locally**: Requires certain prerequisites to be installed locally.

-### Deploy Using GitHub Actions
+### 1. Deploy Using GitHub Actions

 1. **Fork the Repository:**
    Fork this repository to your GitHub account.